 - Use effective supplements daily.
 Even if you eat and drink clean, avoid all toxins and practice a healthy lifestyle, you’ll probably also need to take some supplements to ensure leaky gut stays away.
 Although there are dozens of different options, there are only 3 ones that are really worth your attention.
 1) L-Glutamine to fuel your gut lining cells so they stay strong.
 2) Digestive enzymes to break down food so no large undigested food particles are bombarding your gut wall.
 3) Probiotics to keep the good bacteria on top of the bad bacteria, so your gut flora and gut lining remain strong.

-Don’t forget to use a habit tracker to make sure you’re doing all 5 things above every day.
+Don’t forget to use a habit tracker to make sure you’re doing your 10 favorite ideas from above every day.
 I use Habits List for iOS, but there are dozens of options for both iPhone and Android.